uohman/final-project/README.md

 ## Usage

 1. On GitHub, click the 'use this template' button to create a new repo on your account
-1. Clone the new repo to your computer
+2. Clone the new repo to your computer
-1. Install required dependencies with npm: `npm install`
+3. Install required dependencies with npm: `npm install`
+4. Creat a `.env` file and set the value for the client token `REACT_APP_MAPILLARY_CLIENT_TOKEN=MLY|...`
-1. Start the project: `npm start`
+6. Start the project: `npm start`

 Alternatively, if you don't want a new git repo on your account;